Vietnam Destination Guide

 Cultural Etiquette

 • Religious Sites: Remove shoes before entering temples and homes.
 Dress modestly—cover shoulders and knees.
+Don't point your feet at others or altars.
+Walk clockwise around shrines.

 • The Head: Avoid touching people's heads, as it's considered sacred in Vietnamese culture.